CoEDL/voyages/README.md

 # Voyages in Language Technologies

 This course is an introduction to a range of language technologies.

+Recordings of the lectures and practical sessions will have automatic transcriptions provided by YouTube or Zoom.
+These will be corrected manually and the status of recordings updated below as these are corrected.

 ### Introduction to Languages